Home > Method > Preserved > How To: Dehydrate Garlic

 Dehydrated garlic on a dehydrator tray.

-You can store your sliced or minced dehydrated garlic in a clean glass mason jar with the lid tightly screwed in a cool, dark cupboard for up to a year.
+You can store your sliced or minced dehydrated garlic in a clean glass mason jar with the lid tightly screwed in a cool, dark cupboard for a number of years.
 It works great, and this is how I store my garlic.

 If you want to go the extra step when making a large batch, you can use your Food Saver Jar vacuum seal attachment to suck out any excess air.
 This will keep your food fresher even longer!